Medical IDs vs. Medical Alert Systems – And Why You Might Need Both

-Being a caregiver to a loved one with a medical condition is a constant juggling act of responsibilities to manage your life and theirs.
-Throw in kids and a full-time career as well as your loved one’s health and safety, and you’re probably in a perpetual state of exhaustion and worry.
+Being a caregiver for a loved one with a medical condition is a constant juggling act of responsibilities to manage your life and theirs.
+Throw in kids and a full-time career, and you’re probably in a perpetual state of exhaustion and worry.
 So how do you put your mind at ease?
-How do you help your loved one stay well and independent while still caring for their needs?
-One good tool for your caregiver’s toolkit is a medical ID or medical alert system.
-Both of these can help those you care for safely live their best lives while giving everyone a measure of peace of mind.
+How do you help your loved one stay healthy and independent while still keeping them safe and protected?

 What is a Medical ID?

 A medical ID is usually something wearable, such as a bracelet, necklace, or shoe tag that’s personalized with potentially lifesaving information.
 The ID is engraved with information like medical conditions, drug and other allergies, and prescribed medications.

 With MedicAlert IDs, you can also have a comprehensive online health record with emergency contact lists, which MedicAlert relays to first responders in an emergency.
 Since there’s only a few lines of engraving available with most IDs, MedicAlert securely stores all your other health information so it’s ready when you need it.

 When you combine the medical ID with a MedicAlert protection plan, the benefits MedicAlert offers go above and beyond any other medical ID company to ensure your protection and safety.